2016 Sacagawea Dollar Value (2026 Guide): Errors List, “P”, “D” & “S” Mint Mark Worth

 History of The 2016 Sacagawea Dollar

-The 2016 Sacagawea dollar emerged from the Native American $1 Coin Program, established under Public Law 110-82 signed by President George W. Bush on September 20, 2007.
+The 2016 Sacagawea dollar belongs to the Native American $1 Coin Program, established by Public Law 110-82, signed by President George W. Bush on September 20, 2007.

-The 2016 issue specifically commemorated Native American Code Talkers from World War I and World War II, recognizing that over 12,000 Native Americans served during World War I and more than 44,000 served in World War II from a total Native American population of less than 350,000.
+The 2016 reverse commemorated the Native American Code Talkers of World War I and World War II.
+More than 12,000 Native Americans served in World War I and over 44,000 — out of a total Native American population under 350,000 — served in World War II.

 Also Read: Top 80+ Most Valuable Sacagawea Dollar Worth Money (2000-P to Present)